The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Fates of satellites

-We identify a total of 8,499 resolved DMDGs in the \colibre L200m6 volume at $z=0$.
-This abundance is strikingly higher than that found in previous generations of hydrodynamical simulations.
-For instance, the EAGLE simulation \citep{eagle2015} yields only $\sim 73$ such systems \citep[see also][]{Sifon2024}.
-Even after accounting for the factor of eight difference in simulation volume, \colibre predicts a number density of DMDGs roughly two orders of magnitude higher than EAGLE.
-We highlight this dramatic discrepancy as a significant finding, which is likely driven by both numerical and physical advancements in the \colibre model.
-While the enhanced DM mass resolution mitigates spurious numerical disruption, another crucial physical factor is \colibre's advanced treatment of the cold ISM.
+While the differing definitions preclude a strict one-to-one comparison, the broad trend—larger DMDG abundances in higher-resolution simulations—is itself suggestive.
+We interpret the high abundance in \colibre as a robust physical result, driven by both numerical and physical advances in the model: the enhanced DM mass resolution suppresses the spurious numerical disruption, while \colibre's advanced treatment of the cold ISM further promotes their formation and survival.
 By moving star formation away from an artificially pressurized ISM (such as the one used in EAGLE) and restricting it to the gravitationally unstable regions of the cold, molecular phase, the simulation naturally produces much more tightly self-bound stellar distributions.
 These highly resilient stellar cores are fundamentally better equipped to survive extreme DM stripping without undergoing complete disruption.
 It is expected that these DMDGs must undergo extreme tidal stripping to reach such high baryon fractions, and understanding the specific formation conditions and orbital histories that enable this state remains a key objective for future research.